 We Celebrate Our Differences

 Unitarian Universalist students are diverse!
 We work to end racism and oppression in our society and to make our communities inclusive for folks of all gender identities, sexual orientations, races, ethnicities and abilities.
 UUs come from many cultures and class backgrounds, and we bring many spiritual practices and beliefs to our communities.

 You can start a UU group at your school or a campus near you!
-Contact ya-cm [at] uua [dot] org for resources and support, put your group on the HubMap, get a campus ministry kit, and look into the possibilities of small group ministry.
+Contact ya-cm [at] uua [dot] org for resources and support, read our campus ministry handbook, put your group on the HubMap, get a campus ministry kit, and look into the possibilities of small group ministry.